 This article will explain why cleansing is so important, how to cleanse the skin properly, what ingredients to look for, and what stuff to stay away from (like all traditional oils).
 We will also explain what squalane oil is, why you should use it in your cleansing routine, and ALL the other ways you should include squalane oil in your skincare and make-up regimen.
-Squalane oil can be used in sooo many ways, and it has sooo many benefits.
+Squalane oil can be used in sooo many ways.
 Your skin will THANK you.

 Fun fact, most people are not cleansing well enough.
 In fact, it’s far from good enough.